To Move A Mountain

 Kennecott acquired rights of United States Smelting, Refining and Mining Company on their 7,400 acres located in Bingham canyon, including their Lark concentrator.
 (Arrington: Richest Hole, page 72)

 Kennecott and United States Smelting, Refining & Mining Company announced an agreement for the United States company to sell 7,400 acres of surface rights to Kennecott.
 Kennecott would also purchase lease rights to copper ore in the United States properties and agreed to pay the United States company at least $670,000 in annual royalties for copper ore extracted, for a period of ten years, at which time Kennecott would have an option to purchase the property.
 The price was reported as being $14 million, in the form of $1 million in cash, $6 million over the next two years, and $6.7 million in copper ore royalties over the next ten years.
 The United States company was to retain all lead-zinc-silver ores.
-The deal would give Kennecott the freedom over the next 30 years to expand its open pit mine into the area controlled by the United States company.
-(Salt Lake Tribune, September 22, 1962)
+The agreement would give Kennecott the freedom over the next 30 years to expand its open pit mine into the area controlled by the United States company, and at the end of agreement in September 1992, Kennecott had to right to acquire all of U. S. Smelting's property in the district.
+(Salt Lake Tribune, September 22, 1962, "Friday")

 September 23, 1962